What Does it Take to Be an Animal Breeder?

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-- Bee Breeder
+- Canary Breeder

 - Poultry Husbandry Worker

-Job Opportunities for Animal Breeders
+Job Outlook for Animal Breeders

 The states with the most job growth for Animal Breeder are Missouri, Texas, and Oregon.
 Watch out if you plan on working in North Carolina, Maryland, or Illinois.
 These states have the worst job growth for this type of profession.